What does contextualization in missions mean?

 This is a difficult idea to put into illustrative words.
 Perhaps it will help to compare the Navajo's overall view of history with our own.
 A Navajo believes that his people were created in mythic times through various miraculous adventures, each of which gave rise to the ancestor of one of the tribe's many clans.
 To him, those times are not really past.
 By singing the proper songs and carrying out certain rituals, the Navajo medicine man brings those events of the creation myths back to life and uses them to cure illnesses.
 Similarly, the Hopi Indian, dancing in his elaborate mask and costume, becomes, to a degree, one of the beings who created the earth and to whom the Hopi owe allegiance.

-The Hindu, by contrast, lives in a universe that remains essentially the same and humanity moves through it one life at a time.
-A person's status may rise toward godliness, or escape from life, or it may descend through the lower orders of existence as a consequence of the way he or she lives each life, but through it all, the universe remains the same.
+The Hindu, by contrast, lives in a universe that remains essentially the same, and humanity moves through it one life at a time.
+A person's status may rise toward godliness in an escape from life, or it may descend through the lower orders of existence as a consequence of the way he or she lives each life, but through it all, the universe remains the same.
 Such a person does not live in a universe that constantly changes or progresses -- rather, he or she changes within a changeless universe.
 Little wonder then that the Hindu seems fatalistic to Westerners and uninterested in progress as we see it.
 He or she is interested in improvements in life -- better living conditions, more money, healthier children -- but each of these things is a separate and distinct condition, not an aspect of something called progress.

 The caveat remains.
 Don't expect all people to view as you do this thing called progress or even to understand the idea.
 Remembering this can save a great deal of frustrating misunderstandings.

 This illustration is a good starting point to look at intercultural communication.
 It illustrates several important facts about people in culture.
 In the first place, human beings in certain large cultural groupings tend to share certain fundamental commonalities in defining the reality around them.
 This commonality is a part of the culture.
 Any given culture is made up of folkways, modes and mores, language, human productions, and social structures.
 Culture is all of these and more than these.
 It is also the larger significance of people and things in relation to which these aspects of culture take on meaning.
 One might compare culture to a large and intricate tapestry.
-The tapestry is made up of numberless threads, various colors, larger shadings, and lines, all of which go to make up the overall mosaic or pattern that in turn serves in interpreting any part.
+The tapestry is made up of numberless threads, various colors, larger shadings, and lines, all of which make up the overall mosaic or pattern, which, in turn, serves in interpreting any part.
 Culture is also this wholeness, this larger reality. [ Definition of culture: PowerPoint ]

 In the second place, people are born and reared "into" culture.
 They are enculturated.
-By this process culture is made to be uniquely their own -- the cultural reality becomes their reality over a period of time.
+By this process, culture is made to be uniquely their own -- the cultural reality becomes their reality over a period of time.
 As James Downs says,

 "Men living in coherent groups...define the world around them, deciding what is real and how to react to this reality.
 Failure to grasp this simple fact about culture -- that is, culture (rather than rocks or trees or other physical surroundings) is the environment of human beings -- dooms any attempt to work in a cross-cultural context."

-Thirdly, since people of a culture take their culturally determined view of reality with the utmost seriousness, the missionary communicator must also take it with the utmost seriousness.
+Thirdly, since people of any given culture take their culturally determined view of reality with the utmost seriousness, the missionary communicator must also take it with the utmost seriousness.
 Failing to do so may render the missionary incapable of effective communication.
 This does not mean that every way of looking at reality is valid.
 It is obvious that certain cultural views cancel out certain other cultural views.
 The point to be stressed here is that the way of looking at reality that prevails in any respondent culture is valid for the members of that culture.
 It is that validity that must be taken with the utmost seriousness by missionaries if they want to communicate Christ to members of the respondent or target culture.
 Because respondents decode messages within the framework of a reality provided by their own culture, the missionary must encode his message with that reality in mind.
-To put this in other terms, the communication of most people is circumscribed by the perspective provided by their own worldview.
-This also is true of missionaries.
+To put this in other terms, the communication of most people is circumscribed by the perspective provided by their own .
+This is also true of missionaries.
 Moreover, it will be true of them until they make the herculean effort required to understand the worldview of their respondents in their culture and learn to speak within that framework.
 At that point, true missionary communication can begin.

 Norman Geisler correctly contended: